fordjes/sdn-labs/linux/01_veth.md

            valid_lft forever preferred_lft forever
     ```

-0. Examine the results

-  > What are the mac addresses of our new interfaces?
-  > Where did these mac addresses come from?
-  > How can we set these addresses if we wanted to ?
+0. Time to examine the results of our work.
+Issue the following commands, and answer the assocaited questions along the way.

-  * `student@beachhead:~$` `ip addr show veth0`
+    `student@beachhead:~$` `ip addr show veth0`

     ```
-    7: veth0@veth1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000
+    4: veth0@veth1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000
       link/ether 76:83:83:20:f1:4b brd ff:ff:ff:ff:ff:ff
       inet 10.0.0.1/24 scope global veth0
          valid_lft forever preferred_lft forever
       inet6 fe80::7483:83ff:fe20:f14b/64 scope link
          valid_lft forever preferred_lft forever
     ```

+0. Answer the following questions:

+    - **Q1: Wwhat is the MAC address of the veth0 interface?**

+    > What are the mac addresses of our new interfaces?
+    > Where did these mac addresses come from?
+    > How can we set these addresses if we wanted to ?

   * `student@beachhead:~$` `ip addr show veth1`

     ```